openlawteam/docs/docs/review-tool/README.md

 # Overview

-Creating and publishing high-quality "smart" legal agreements from scratch is a though task, but now that you know more about OpenLaw Markup Language you can help us to automate this process.
+Creating and publishing high-quality "smart" legal agreements from scratch is a tough task, but now that you know more about OpenLaw Markup Language you can help us to automate this process.

-We’re converting tens of thousands of traditional “legacy” agreements, into “blockchain compatible” contracts - which are markdown files with our markup language.
+We’re converting tens of thousands of traditional “legacy” agreements into “blockchain compatible” contracts - which are markdown files with our markup language.

-The goal is the build a huge library of "smart" legal agreements, so you can use any of these base documents to build your own version without converting a real world contract into markdown format.
+The goal is to build a huge library of "smart" legal agreements, so you can use any of these base documents and create your own version without converting a real world contract into markdown format.

 There are five main steps that compose this process to build up our library: